AmyPap/devops24kautomation/examinations/05/README.md

 What is the disadvantage of having a task that _always_ makes sure a service is restarted, even if there is no configuration change?

+### Answer
+It can cause unnecessary downtime and interrupt users connections and waste system resources.
+It is not idempotent as well.

 # BONUS QUESTION

 There are at least two _other_ modules, in addition to the `ansible.builtin.service` module that can restart a `systemd` service with Ansible.
 Which modules are they?

+### Answer

+Ansible.builtin.systemd , use a command like ansible.builtin.command: systemctl restart nginx , We can also use handlers.